Barbara Bryne

-Life and career
+Early life and education

-Barbara Bryne was born on 1 April 1929.
+Barbara Bryne was born Barbara Isabel Birkinshaw on 1 April 1929 in London, England.

+She studied studied at the Royal Academy of Dramatic Art.

 Career

-Bryne came to Canada in the early 1960s and was a frequent performer at the Stratford Shakespeare Festival (Stratford, Ontario) since 1966 and at the Guthrie Theater (Minneapolis, Minnesota) for 50 years.
+Bryne moved to Canada in the early 1960s.
+She was a frequent performer at the Stratford Shakespeare Festival (Stratford, Ontario) from 1966, and at the Guthrie Theater (Minneapolis, Minnesota) for around 50 years.